 Standing desks have been marketed with bold claims: burn more calories, live longer, boost productivity.
 But what does peer-reviewed research actually support?
 This guide separates evidence-based benefits from marketing hype, examining the latest studies through 2025.

 The verdict is nuanced.
 Standing desks provide real, measurable benefits—but they’re not the miracle solution some marketing suggests.
 Here’s what we know.
+If you’re still choosing a desk, our best standing desks of 2026 roundup matches the research findings to specific product recommendations.

 Quality of Evidence